EECS150/asic_labs_fa21/lab2/spec.md

 For example, a design may use Synopsys `vcs` for simulation, Cadence `Genus` and `Innovus` for synthesis and place-and-route, respectively, and Mentor `calibre` for DRC and LVS.
 We will gain experience using some of these different tools in subsequent labs.

+Something to look out for is the rise of open source CAD tools and open technologies.
+You may look at initiatives like [OpenROAD](https://theopenroadproject.org/) and technologies like [Skywater130](https://github.com/google/skywater-pdk)

 ## RTL Simulation

 This lab focuses on RTL simulation.
 RTL simulation is one of the first steps towards checking the baseline functionality of your design.
 Fixing bugs at the RTL design phase makes subsequent debugging much easier.
 The resources required and runtime is much lower than gate level simulation.
 This means it should be used often as you are developing a design.
-RTL simulation can be used to run unit test to check a small block, but also can be used to simulate the behavior of a whole core running software or beyond.
+RTL simulation can be used to run unit tests to check a small block, as well as to simulate the behavior of a whole core running software, or beyond.

 For this lab, we will be using Verilog code that implements a very simple FIR (Finite Impulse Response) filter.
 A schematic of the filter is shown below.